 Faith is the root, and love is the fruit.
 Our faith is evidenced by our love.
-This messages is in no way inconsistent with Sola Fide.
+This message is in no way inconsistent with the doctrine of Sola Fide.

 "So where Luther was wrong was that he believed that all true seeds of faith eventually bore the fruit of good works, so that as long as you had a seed, you knew you’d eventually have fruit.
 That’s not true.
 The parable of the sower appears in Matthew 13, Mark 4, and Luke 8 — in all three versions, the exact same seed is thrown, and yet depending of the soil (the disposition of the hearer of the word of God), it either dies out at once, grows and then dies out, or grows and bears fruit.

 Those parables are about the Word of God being preached across the globe and the various responses to it.
 The seed is the gospel, not faith.
 God is the author and finisher of our salvation.
 Works always follow genuine faith because it is God’s redemptive work.

 The context of 1 Corinthians 13:2 is not about justification or how one gets right with God.
 Moreover, the principle of Sola Fide does not exclude emotions or fruit of the Spirit.
 So, this is another argument that does not hold water.
 The idea of a saving faith potentially existing devoid of love is not even scriptural.
 Paul utilizes hyperbole in 1 Corinthians 13 in emphasizing the significance of love.